MeerKar/Project-3-Air-Quality-CA/README.md

-With the help of the Database created , a python Flask has been deployed.
+With the help of the Database created , a python Flask was further deployed.
-Using Javascript ,leaflet and HTML a dash board had been created in the local port, which includes, a map which tells the  statewide , showing the pollutant level for each city/county, and whether or not it is above/below the established healthy level with a pop up hover box that shows the city/county name, pollutant level.
+Then, using Javascript ,leaflet and HTML, a dashboard was created in the local port.
+The dashboard includes a statewide map showing the pollutant level for each California city, and whether or not it is above/below the established healthy level via a pop up hover box.

 <img width="1276" alt="image" src="https://user-images.githubusercontent.com/116701851/230517026-5eca9799-96a7-4cec-af9a-2449e140c696.png">

-and Bar and Linear graphs which plots the Annual mean of NO2 and PM2.5 on each City and Year.
+The dashboard also includes Bar and Linear graphs that plot the Annual mean of NO2 and PM2.5 on each City and Year.

 <img width="596" alt="image" src="https://user-images.githubusercontent.com/116701851/230517490-cdcfa1c8-b3d3-41ca-b0a5-e0af6bc9ea64.png">